mateusbentes/gltron-mobile/README_MULTIPLATFORM.md

-Android and iOS build instructions (MonoGame)
+GLTron Mobile - Android and iOS build instructions (MonoGame)

 Overview
-This guide explains how to build and package the MonoGame Android and iOS versions from this repository using .NET 8.
+This guide explains how to build and package GLTron Mobile for Android and iOS using MonoGame and .NET 8.
 The Android build works on Linux/Windows/macOS, while iOS build requires macOS with Xcode.
 It uses ready-to-run scripts placed under scripts/ for Android.

 What you will get
-- A MonoGame Android project (GltronMobileGame) generated on-demand
+- GLTron Mobile Android APK (or AAB) for Android devices
-- A MonoGame iOS project (GltronMobileGame.iOS) ready for macOS builds
+- GLTron Mobile iOS IPA for iOS devices (when built on macOS)
-- APK (or AAB) built from the existing MonoGame codebase and content
+- MonoGame Android project (GltronMobileGame) with full source
-- IPA for iOS (when built on macOS)
+- MonoGame iOS project (GltronMobileGame.iOS) ready for macOS builds
-- HUD with basic FPS/score, background music and SFX place-holders
+- HUD with FPS/score display, background music and sound effects
 - Shared codebase between Android and iOS platforms

 Prerequisites for Android